Huegoxaga/notes/finance/related-concepts.md

 ### Adjusting Entries

-- Adjustments are end-of-year journal entries to update account balances
+- Adjustments are additional end-of-period journal entries to update account balances, it involves adding a new entry that reduce part of the normal balance of a previous transcation and add the normal balance of a third account.
+There are three types of adjustments
   - Prepayments/Deferral
     - `Prepaid Expense` - Recorded as an asset when purchased.
 Expensed when used or expired
     - `Unearned Revenue` - Recorded as a liability when payment is received.
 Recorded as revenue when earned